k21971/EvilHack/doc/evilhack-changelog.md

 - Tortles can't ride
 - Force tortle to emerge from its shell if hiding in it and is undergoing polymorph
+- Fix: don't pacify unique monsters when untrapping them from web